 \section{INTRODUCTION}

 The current standard cosmological model is based on Einstein's theory of gravity with the Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric for the homogeneous and isotropic universe.
 All known standard model particles, as well as dark matter and dark energy, are carefully contained in this model.
-More importantly, three obvious historical evidences, big bang nucleosynthesis (BBN), the cosmic microwave background (CMB) and the expansion of the universe strongly support the standard cosmological model.
+More importantly, three obvious pieces of historical evidence, big bang nucleosynthesis (BBN), the cosmic microwave background (CMB) and the expansion of the universe strongly support the standard cosmological model.
 Among them, BBN provides the earliest information that occurred between 1 second and 300 seconds after the birth of the universe.
 Compared to the data provided by CMB photons in the matter-dominated era (MDE) after 380,000 years, the BBN observations are the only observable ones in the radiation-dominated era (RDE).
-Therefore, observations of light elements abundances in old astronomical bodies are one of the most important premises for the cosmological model to be verified.
+Therefore, observation of light element abundances in old astronomical bodies is one of the most important premises for the cosmological model to be verified.

 So far, it is known that theoretical predictions of the abundance of some light elements are in good agreement with the observed data.
-In recent years, the precision of light elements such as $^4$He and deuterium (D) has improved at a faster rate than before, reaching the percentage level.
+In recent years, the precision of light elements abundances such as $^4$He and deuterium (D) has improved at a faster rate than before, reaching the percentage level.
 As a result, the predictions and observations of light elements in the RDE not only validate the standard cosmic nucleosynthesis, but also enable us to permit constraints of various non-standard nucleosynthesis models and discriminate the extended models from the standard cosmological model.